Save water

 Tip 1Boil the kettle with only the water you need

-Did you know?
-You’ll save on your energy bills if you only boil as much as you need — and you’ll save time waiting for the kettle to boil too!
+You’ll save water and energy if you only boil as much water as you need – and you’ll save time waiting for the kettle to boil too!

 Tip 2Fill up your washing machine

-Did you know?
-A tap left running while washing dishes or fruit and vegetables on full flow loses over 12 litres of water a minute which disappears straight down the drain.
+A tap left running while washing dishes or fruit and vegetables on full flow loses around 12 litres of water a minute, so try using a bowl or plug.
+Fitting a kitchen tap aerator reduces the flow of water and could save 10,000 litres of water every year.

 Outside your home

-Use a watering can instead of a hose for your plants – it’s more accurate, placing water where it does most good.
+Use a watering can instead of a hose for your plants – it’s more accurate, placing water where it does best.

 Follow these water saving tips

-Did you know?
-Hosepipes use a considerable amount of water when cleaning the car.
-You could even use a garden hose attachment which could reduce water use by up to 50%.
+If you’re washing the car, you can reduce the amount of water you use by swapping the hosepipe for a bucket and sponge.
+Or use a garden hose attachment which could reduce the amount of water used by up to 50%.

-Tip 3Use a water butt instead of tap water in the garden
+Tip 3Use a water butt to collect rainwater

 Your water saving action plan